Group8-Project3/Gr8CharacterCreator/README.md

 ## Description

-"Group Gr8 Character Creator" is a React app for creating basic player characters in Dungeons & Dragons (5th Edition).
+"Group Gr8 Character Creator" is a React app for creating and storying basic player characters in Dungeons & Dragons (5th Edition).

 ## Desktop Screenshots